rootstrap/tech-guides/kotlin/README.md

 }
 ```

-Also, you can combine with 'apply':
+- also can be combined with apply:

 ```
 dog.apply {